TIBCOSoftware/TCSTK-custom-form-app-plugin/README.md

 1) Create the form app plugin:

 - Add new components extending base-custom-form-component.ts
-- Register new components in form-viewer.component.ts
+- Register new components in form.registry.ts
-- Add new components to entryComponents in app.module.ts
+- Add new components to entryComponents in app.module.ts/app.module.dev/app.module.build

-2) Build element:
+2) Test the form using npm run serve_eu

+3) Build elements JS:

   npm run build:elements

-3) Copy assets/form-package.js and assets/styles.css to your cloud starter app assets folder
+4) Copy assets/form-package.js and assets/styles.css to your cloud starter app assets folder

-4) Load the JS in Cloud Starter index.html:
+5) Load the JS in Cloud Starter index.html:

 <script src="assets/form-package.js"></script>

-The cloud starter can then invoke the element form using:
- <custom-form [formRef]="customFormId" [data]="data" (formSubmitted)="submitForm($event.detail)"></custom-form>
+6) Edit the Cloud Starter Toolkit Applications's customForms.json to include the new form references

 Notes:

 - Since the plugin is an element (Web Component), you could use another framework to create this form plugin.
-- You can host the JS externally and hence update the form app without updating the Cloud Starter.